Wuchang: Fallen Feathers: Gameplay

-The impetus repository, accessible through shrines, is the skill tree.
+The skill tree, which is known as the impetus repository, is accessed through shrines.
 It is divided in six branches, with one path focused on each weapon type and another path for other features.
 The playstyle can be adjusted by reallocating points in the skill tree at no cost.
-Red mercury is a resource that can either be refined into red mercury essense for use as points in the skill tree or be used as currency to purchase items at vendors.
+Red mercury is a resource that can either be refined into red mercury essence for use as points in the skill tree or be used as currency to purchase items at vendors.
 Upon death, it is dropped in a proportion determined by the height of madness.

 There is a feature to transmogrify armor, which enables the customization of the player character's appearance independently of stats.
 According to Xia Siyuan, "Armour designs are drawn from Ming Dynasty influences, regional clothing traditions, and mythological elements that tie into the world of Wuchang.
-Each piece is meant to reflect where it comes from — whether it’s a forgotten temple, a warrior’s clan, or a corrupted region touched by the feathering."
+Each piece is meant to reflect where it comes from — whether it's a forgotten temple, a warrior's clan, or a corrupted region touched by the feathering."

-The game is a non-linear experience.
-It takes place in a world with interconnected areas.
+The game is structured as a non-linear experience.
+Its world consists of multiple interconnected areas.
 The traversal between areas is seamless, but some paths may initially be restricted.
-There are shrines, which act as checkpoints, scattered across the world.
-The world is populated by numerous non-player characters who can offer dialogue and may provide side quests.
-Player choices influence the story's direction and ending, with consequences that impact the world and its inhabitants.
-Following the completion of a playthrough, there is a New Game Plus mode available.
+Shrines, scattered throughout the environment, act as checkpoints.
+Non-player characters may offer dialogue and provide side quests.
+Player choices influence the story's direction and ending.
+A New Game Plus mode becomes available following the completion of a playthrough.

 Synopsis

 Setting

 The game features scenery based on Sichuan and historical Shu.
 This includes, for example, the Leshan Giant Buddha.

-Wuchang: Fallen Feathers is set in the war-torn and plague-stricken lands of Shu during the late Ming dynasty.
+Wuchang: Fallen Feathers is set in the war-torn and plague-stricken region of Shu during the late Ming dynasty.
 The Feathering is a disease spreading across the region, causing the gradual decline and collapse of society and its environment.
 The setting is presented through an alternate history centered on the disease.
 According to Xia Siyuan, "Our portrayal of historical events aligns with mainstream historiography.
 However, the game's world diverges due to supernatural forces that reshaped history millennia ago.
 We show this through our worldbuilding, which traces back to the era of King Duyu of Shu [from the legendary era of Shu]."